 gtgt Or The Life After

-In 2000, I had released the Gnu Template Generation Tools that instantiate a set of sources which were readily prepared for being developed, compiled, and installed with the GNU ‘Autoconf/Automake’ development environment.
+In 2000, I released the Gnu Template Generation Tools, also known as gtgt.
+It instantiates a set of sources that were readily prepared for being developed, compiled, and installed with the GNU ‘Autoconf/Automake’ development environment.
 A few years later they were passed — by new languages, techniques, and tools.
-But now we have revitalized gtgt for special reasons of open source compliance:
+But now — in the context of TDOSCA — we could revive gtgt:

 What it is: